MU North Logo

 Fishing

 In addition to reindeer herding, fishing is also an important source of food for the Nenets, given the abundance of fish in the rivers and coastal waters.
-Special types of boats with appropriate equipment are used for this purpose.
+Special types of boats are used for this purpose.
+These include plank boats and boats made from hollowed-out tree trunks.
+Among the various items of equipment required when traveling in these boats, a special ladle is presented here.
+It is used to scoop water out of the boat that accumulates on the floor when there are waves or rain.

 section image